takelwerk/takelage-var/README.md

     p: cacheprovider
 ```

-You should use the takeltest boilerplate code to be able to run pytest directly.
+You should use the pytest-takeltest boilerplate code to be able to run pytest directly.
 Otherwise testinfra will complain about missing environment variables.

 Remember to clear the cache when you add or change an ansible variable::